Chocolate Orange Ricotta Cookies

 Instructions

-- Move oven racks to upper middle and lower middle positions.
+1. Move oven racks to upper middle and lower middle positions.
 Set oven to 350°F. Prepare 2 baking sheets by lining with parchment paper or silicone baking mats (NOTE: Cookies baked on silicone mats will spread more than those baked on parchment).
-Whisk together flour, salt, and baking soda in a medium bowl.
+Whisk together 2 cups all purpose flour, ½ teaspoon salt, and ½ teaspoon baking soda in a medium bowl.
 Set aside.

-- In another medium bowl, whisk together egg and orange zest until pale orange.
-Add vanilla and mix well.
+2. In another medium bowl, whisk together 1 large egg and 1 teaspoon grated orange zest until pale orange.
+Add 1 teaspoon vanilla and mix well.
 Set aside.

-- In the bowl of a stand mixer, cream together butter and sugar on medium high speed until pale an fluffy (about 3 minutes).
-Add the egg mixture, an continue to beat until combined, about 30 seconds.
+3. In the bowl of a stand mixer, cream together 8 Tablespoons unsalted butter and ¾ cup granulated sugar on medium-high speed until pale and fluffy (about 3 minutes).
+Add the egg mixture, and continue to beat until combined, about 30 seconds.

-- Reduce mixture to low speed.
-Add ⅓ of the flour mixture, then ½ of the ricotta.
-Add half of the remaining flour, then the rest of the ricotta.
+4. Reduce mixture to low speed.
+Add ⅓ of the flour mixture, then ½ cup of the ricotta.
+Add half of the remaining flour, then the remaining ½ cup of the ricotta.
 Add the remaining flour, and mix until just combined.
-Remove bowl from stand mixer, and stir in the chocolate chips by hand with a spatula.
+Remove bowl from stand mixer, and stir in ¾ cup mini chocolate chips by hand with a spatula.

 Nutrition